-Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment, and as a result, the immune system of every person is unique, even though their cells, tissues, and organs have the same immune machinery to respond to challenges.
+Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment.
+As a result, the immune system of every person is unique, even though their cells, tissues, and organs have the same immune machinery to respond to challenges.

-The immune system is constantly responding to challenges from the environment and yet, there are events in which the immune system begins to attack the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
-The immune system mounts a vigorous response to both infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process and optimize the return to a normal physiological state.
+The immune system is constantly responding to challenges from the environment yet, there are events in which the immune system attacks the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
+The immune system mounts a vigorous response to both infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process, and optimize the return to a normal physiological state.

 - The innate and acquired immune responses emphasize how the immune system works and responds to antigenic stimuli and pathogens, highlighting T-cell regulatory cells, autoimmunity, oral tolerance, macrophage activation, cytokine proteins, and acute phase proteins, antigens, and antibodies.

-- Controls within the immune system cascade include the integration of the innate and acquired immune responses, emphasizing the role of miRNA in controlling various epigenetic aspects of immune function.
+- Controls within the immune system cascade include the integration of the innate and acquired immune responses, emphasizing the role of microRNA (miRNA) in controlling various epigenetic aspects of immune function.